 Imagine you earn 15p per song you listen to.
 This means that if songs are an average of three minutes and you therefore listen to ten in half an hour, you’re looking at £3 an hour earnings.
-This doesn’t sound much, but it’s a great thing to do whilst you’re doing something else, like eating or watching TV, so long as you can concentrate enough to do decent reviews.
+This doesn’t sound like much, but it’s a great thing to do while you’re doing something else, like eating or watching TV, so long as you can concentrate enough to do decent reviews.

-Some other sites you might like too:
+Here’re some other sites you might like too:

 Hit it at this link.

-Music Xray helps connect potential success stories to the record labels and producers, as well as set up fan bases for when the artists start solidifying their position in the music industry.
+Music Xray helps connect potential success stories to record labels and producers, as well as set up fan bases for when the artists start solidifying their position in the music industry.

 Get jamming at this link here.